Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

-\paragraph{Performance Metrics} To ensure a consistent and directly comparable evaluation across all research questions, we focus exclusively on \emph{accuracy} as the primary performance metric in Section~\ref{sec:results}.
-Although RQ1 (raw \textit{Maintained} score) and RQ3 (trend slope) are formulated as regression tasks, their predictions are discretized prior to evaluation, enabling a unified accuracy-based assessment across continuous and categorical target representations.
-Accuracy is a meaningful metric in this context, as all target formulations support discrete decision-making---such as identifying maintenance levels or detecting changes in maintenance behavior---where correctly predicting the observed state or category is of primary practical relevance~\cite{hand2024selecting}.
+\textbf{Performance Metrics:} To ensure a consistent and directly comparable evaluation across all research questions, we focus primarily on \emph{accuracy} as the main performance metric in Section~\ref{sec:results}.
+This choice is motivated by the fact that all target representations are ultimately used in a discretized form to support decision-making (e.g., identifying maintenance levels or detecting changes in maintenance behavior), where correctly predicting the observed state or category is of primary practical relevance~\cite{hand2024selecting}.
+This requirement is directly captured by accuracy, which measures the proportion of correct predictions.
+Although RQ1 (raw \textit{Maintained} score) and RQ3 (trend slope) are formulated as regression tasks, their predictions are discretized prior to evaluation, enabling an unified accuracy-based assessment across continuous and categorical target representations.
 Performance values were aggregated across the monthly sliding-windows and across combinations of model type, target representation, training window length, and forecasting horizon.
-This aggregation enables a structured, multi-dimensional comparison of forecasting capability across methodological families and temporal contexts in Section~\ref{sec:results}.
-For completeness and transparency, the replication package provides additional classification and regression metrics (e.g., MAE, $R^2$, F1-score), enabling a more fine-grained analysis beyond the scope of this paper~\cite{replication_package}.
+This aggregation enables a structured, multi-dimensional comparison of forecasting capability across methodological families and temporal contexts.
+Additional classification and regression metrics (e.g., MAE, $R^2$, F1-score) are provided in the replication package, enabling a more fine-grained analysis beyond the scope of this paper~\cite{replication_package}.
 Furthermore, in Section~\ref{sec:discussion}, we discuss confusion matrices for the two best-performing target representations to highlight misclassifications and near-miss errors.